close-modal

 Submit Quiz

-Two rival organisations issued this and the poster on its left in late 1909.
-A Liberal pressure group, the Budget League produced the example above, while the Liberal group the Budget Protest League was responsible for the other.
+Two rival organisations issued these posters on in late 1909.
+A Liberal pressure group, the Budget League produced the first, while the Conservative supporting Budget Protest League was responsible for the other.
 The Times newspaper stated that The Worker’s Burden was a “reply” to the Poor Man’s Burden.
 Both posters use the same symbols, but the words change the meaning.
 In Edwardian Britain (1901-1910), posters were not static deliverers of information.
 They contested the politics of the street.
 Poster artists relied on the political education of the electorate to grasp these complex conversations.

 The Poor Man’s Burden